 The following MNS units will be offered for the final time in 2020 as we teach out the networks stream of this degree:

 If you have not yet completed your two Networks stream units, you should enrol in both these units in semester 1, 2020.

-Students interested in transferring to the 2020 versions of any of the Master’s degrees should submit their request in writing to ask.monash.
-These will be assessed on a case-by-case basis and approval will depend on how far you have progressed in your current course version.
+If you are interested in transferring to the 2022 version of any of the Master’s degrees you'll need to submit a request in writing.
+Requests will be assessed on a case-by-case basis and approval will depend on how far you have progressed in your current course version.